 • Informed consent: Since this is a procedure with risks and benefits, informed consent should be obtained prior to the procedure.
-Patient should be informed that the procedure will leave a scar and that repeat I&D or need for further surgery may be necessary.
+At minimum, patient should be verbally informed that the procedure will leave a scar and that repeat I&D or need for further surgery may be necessary.